tdkehoe/Using-Firebase-with-Angular-and-AngularFire/README.md

 When we have the document identifier we then run `updateDoc()` to update the database.

+## UPDATE collections

+Can't do that from anywhere.

 ## To Do: Stuff I don't understand

 There's a few things that I either don't understand of Firebase can't do.

-### `any` Type for returned collections and documents
+### `any` ype for returned collections and documents, $events, snapshot

 The TypeScript gods hate it when we use `any` but collections and documents returned from Firestore are type `any`, as far as I know.
-You sent data to Firestore as a `Scientist` custom type but it comes back as a document in which the data you sent is now `document.data`, i.e., Firestore puts a container around your data.
-Maybe Firestore could have a module with two interfaces or types, `Collection` and `Document`, that we could use instead of `any`?
+You send data to Firestore as a `Scientist` custom type but it comes back as a document in which the data is now `document.data`, i.e., Firestore puts a container around your data.
+The other stuff Firestore returns, including `$event` and `snapshot`, also have to be typed `any`.
+(I tried typing `$event` as `Event` but this threw an error.)

+Maybe Firestore could provide a module with interfaces or types, `Collection` and `Document`, that we could use instead of `any`?

 Firestore has a [data converter feature to make custom objects](https://firebase.google.com/docs/firestore/manage-data/add-data#custom_objects) but I don't see how this will get rid of `any` here.

-### `unsubscribe()` from listener
+### `unsubscribe()` from collections listener

 I couldn't get this code to work.